wanglingsong/JsonSurfer/README.md

 ```
 which prints "bar".
 #### Share data among processors
-Since JsonSurfer emit data in the way of callback, it may become difficult if one of your processing depends one another.
+Since JsonSurfer emit data in the way of callback, it would be difficult if one of your processing depends one another.
 Therefore a simple transient map is added for sharing data among your processors.
 Following unit test shows how to use it:
 ```java
         surfer.configBuilder().bind("$.store.book[1]", new JsonPathListener() {
             @Override